 The Saturday meeting is an open drop-in style club with a core set of activities including table top football; children’s size pool/snooker table; parachute games; craft activities.
 Depending on volunteer’s availability and the weather, activities may also include outdoor table tennis and rounders/cricket/parachute games on the Glebe Meadow.

-Numbers are typically about 8 children, a small enough group for quieter children not to feel overwhelmed and get to know other children, whilst large enough for team games.
+Numbers are typically around 10-12 children, a small enough group for quieter children not to feel overwhelmed and get to know other children, whilst large enough for team games.
 Our experience has been that children attending for the first time may start not knowing other children, but by the end of their first club meeting, they have grown in confidence, struck up friendships and are keen to come again.
 For our big events such as the annual Easter Egg Hunt, Christmas Party and Starston Fireworks party, numbers swell to 20 – 90 children and adults.

 A meeting is held in the autumn with children and parents to plan the following year’s programme.
 Events are organised on an all ages basis, depending on the weather and the interests of those attending eg outdoor picnic/ games/ activities on the Glebe Meadow or visits to nearby attractions, including Starston ones such as visits to farms/ small holdings in the village.